 - There’s a very lively and supportive community section

 - You can track several things at once, ideal if you’re planning to give up more than one vice

 4) I signed up for an online course

 I signed up to the Club Soda’s Sober Sprint – which aims to support people who want to stop drinking alcohol for 30 days, or longer.
 You can sign up anytime and throughout the month, you’ll receive daily motivational emails, including exercises, quizzes, videos and downloadable e-books.
 This all helps by teaching you how to deal with social situations, understanding what triggers your drinking and also encourages you to reflect on your progress.
 This course costs £35 a month, and you can still access all of the content once the month is over.

 There are also a few other online courses you join, but many are ‘live’ with a set start date.
 The Naked Mind author Annie Gray charges £35/$47 to sign up to her 30 Day Experiment.
 I haven’t tried it, but it’s had great reviews.
-Russell Brand is also offering an 12 day online course from January 13th, which is FREE to join.
+Laura McKowen, author of We Are the Luckiest also offers an online course.

 Millie agrees that keeping yourself accountable and having a goal can really help you stick to your plan: “Having something to push you to the finish line is always helpful.
-Sign up for Dry January at Alcohol Change too – you’re twice as likely to stick with it if you do!
+Sign up for a challenge, like Dry January at Alcohol Change, or Stoptober too – you’re twice as likely to stick with it if you do!

 “It’s also worth remembering that the average person saves around £200 not drinking for a month so if you’re planning on Dry January, start by choosing something (whether that’s a bag or a holiday or a really expensive meal) and promising yourself that you will buy it if you succeed.”

 5) I joined Facebook groups and followed Instagrammers